 Much to Luthe’s consternation, the new car ended up costing BMW 400 million rapidly depreciating, late ’70s US Dollars to redo, but not due to any excesses on his part.
 Fortunately, BMW’s rising star gave him more space to create the kind of design he thought would be best for the brand in the ’80s, the first example of which was the famous E30 3-series.

-Luthe, quite unlike Chris Bangle, championed an evolutionary approach to BMW design, maintaining the importance of creating a lasting impression of what BMW is.
+Luthe, quite unlike Chris Bangle, championed an evolutionary approach to BMW design, maintaining the importance of creating a lasting impression of what the brand stood for.
 This logic speaks volumes for the cars created under his watch, especially the now iconic E30.
 At the same time he wanted to consolidate the brand’s identity, however, he also had to further the company’s goal of establishing itself as a first-rate Mercedes competitor.

 Perhaps the best expressions of this plan were the E32 7-series and the E34 5-series, both designed by chief stylist Ercole Spada under Luthe’s watch.
 While not as big of breakthroughs as the Ro 80, they still achieved great success in merging the Neue Klasse’s ’60s-inspired look with late ’80s aerodynamic sensibilities.